shreyaspathak11/shreyaspathak11/README.md

 ## Visit my [PORTFOLIO](<https://shreyas-pathak-portfolio.vercel.app/>) for a detailed look.

 ## Get in Touch
 Have questions, suggestions, or looking to collaborate?
 Reach out!
-Whether through GitHub or via email at shreyaspathak.ofc@gmail.com, I'm excited to connect and explore the world of web development together.
+Whether through [Contact Form](<https://contact-form-client.vercel.app/>) or via email at shreyaspathak.ofc@gmail.com, I'm excited to connect and explore the world of web development together.
 Thanks for stopping by!
 Looking forward to our coding adventures! 🚀